 - What is the status of my application?
 Your application goes through many checks, including a thorough review by multiple faculty members.
 This process takes time (applications may show as pending for some time), and little feedback is given.
 That said, if there is a problem with your application, you will be contacted by UO.

 - My undergraduate degree is not in CS; is this OK?
 We expect our incoming graduate students will have undergraduate-level expertise in the following:

 Students that have this expertise (and can document it via coursework or some other method) will be treated as if they have a CS degree already.
 Students that do not have this expertise will still be considered, but, if accepted, they will need to take some undergraduate courses to "fill the gaps."

 If students are missing many of these classes, then a post baccalaureate is typical.
-If you wish to be advised about your readiness for graduate studies, first peruse our Undergraduate Foundations Track, and compare it to your previous course work.
-You can find it by scrolling down at this page.
-CIS Major.
+If you wish to be advised about your readiness for graduate studies, first consult our Undergraduate Foundations Track, and compare it to your previous course work.
+You can find it by scrolling down to this page.

 - What are the minimum grades needed for admission?
 The minimum required GPA for M.S. applicants is 3.0, and a 3.5 or higher is preferred for Ph.D. applicants.
 Again, GPA is only one factor in admission, and lower GPAs will not generate an automatic denial.
 If you have grades based on a different point scale, your transcripts will be reviewed after all admission materials have been received.